 Sheriff's Office

 Community Engagement is a top priority of the Washoe County Sheriff’s Office.
-Reducing crime, making neighborhoods safer, and in general improving the quality of life for all of our citizens can only be accomplished through partnerships and team efforts.
+Reducing crime, making neighborhoods safer, and improving the quality of life, in general, for all of our citizens can only be accomplished through partnerships and team efforts.
+Join the Washoe County Sheriff's Office for any of the events listed below.

-The Washoe County Sheriff’s Office, in partnership with the Honorary Deputy Sheriff’s Association and AT&T Pioneers are proud to host the Christmas in July - Back-to-School Event each year.
+The Washoe County Sheriff’s Office, in partnership with the Washoe County Honorary Deputy Sheriff’s Association, AT&T Pioneers, and community partners are proud to host the annual Christmas in July Carnival and Backpack Giveaway each year.
+Join us again in the summer of 2024.

 10:00am to 1:00pm

-THIS EVENT IS FREE TO ALL YOUTH IN NEED.
-Just in time for the school year, we provide roughly 1000+ students from the Northern Nevada area with backpacks, school supplies, hygiene items, resources, lunch, and a little fun in the sun!
-Students from pre-kindergarten through high school will be welcome and distribution will be on a first come first serve basis.
-Students must be accompanied by their parents/guardians.
+Just in time for the school year, the Washoe County Sheriff's Office provides roughly 1200+ students from the Washoe County area with backpacks, school supplies, hygiene items, resources, lunch, and a little fun in the sun!
+Students from pre-kindergarten through high school will be welcome to enjoy games, awesome law enforcement displayes, free goodies, resources, and plenty of treats.
+Distribution will be on a first come, first serve basis while supplies last; one per child.
+Parents must be accompanied by their student; students must be accompanied by a parent/guardian.

 Shop with the Sheriff